Life As a Phlebotomist

 - Phlebotomist, Medical Lab Assistant

-In the United States, there were 122,700 jobs for Phlebotomist in 2016.
+In 2016, there was an estimated number of 122,700 jobs in the United States for Phlebotomist.
 New jobs are being produced at a rate of 24.5% which is above the national average.
 The Bureau of Labor Statistics predicts 30,100 new jobs for Phlebotomist by 2026.
-Due to new job openings and attrition, there will be an average of 16,900 job openings in this field each year.
+There will be an estimated 16,900 positions for Phlebotomist per year.

 The states with the most job growth for Phlebotomist are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Rhode Island, Connecticut, or Mississippi.
 These states have the worst job growth for this type of profession.